 must have the instance dimension as its sole dimension.
 The count variable contains the number of elements that each feature has.
-This representation and its count variable are identifiable by the presence of an attribute, flat_dimension, found on the count variable, which names the flat dimension being counted.
+This representation and its count variable are identifiable by the presence of an attribute, sample_dimension, found on the count variable, which names the sample dimension being counted.
 For indices that correspond to features, whose data have not yet been written, the count variable should have a value of zero or a missing value.

 9.3.4 Indexed ragged array representation

-The indexed ragged array representation stores the features interleaved along the flat dimension in the data variable as shown in Table 9.4.
+The indexed ragged array representation stores the features interleaved along the sample dimension in the data variable as shown in Table 9.4.
 The canonical use case for this representation is the storage of real-time data streams that contain reports from many sources; the data can be written as it arrives.